vim-dist/webvim/README.md

 Every contribution is more than welcomed.
 You can:
  - [report issues](https://github.com/krampstudio/webvim/issues)
  - Fix, improve the configuration, add new features.
 The best is to fork and submit a pull request.
- - Fix my english mistakes
+ - Fix my English mistakes
  - Update the documentation
  - Create a better logo
  - [Offer me a coffee](https://gratipay.com/~krampstudio/)